Eisenhower Matrix for Freelancers

 Frequently Asked Questions

-What is the biggest mistake freelancers make that the matrix can prevent?
+What is the biggest mistake freelancers make that the matrix prevents?

-Importance is tied to the agreed-upon project scope and goals.
-If the 'urgent' request is essential to achieving the core goal of the project, it's Important (Q1).
-If it's a new idea or outside the original scope, it's likely Not Important for the current project (Q3).
-You can then treat it as a new request to be scoped and scheduled separately, protecting the current project's timeline.
+Importance ties to the agreed project scope and goals.
+If an 'urgent' request is essential to achieving the core deliverable, it's Urgent/Important—handle it immediately.
+If it's a new idea outside the original scope, it's likely Not Important for the current project.
+You can acknowledge the request while treating it as a new scope item to be estimated and scheduled separately.
+This protects the current project timeline while opening future work opportunities.

 Loved by Users